lorrainemakuyana/react-notepad/README.md

 ```

 #### componentWillUnmount
-Used when cleaning up or tear down anything set up that can potentially lead to clutter in the application or in the DOM before the component disappears.
+Used when cleaning up or tearing down anything set up that can potentially lead to clutter in the application or in the DOM before the component disappears.
 The method does not receive any parameters.
 Example is removing event listeners.
 ```
 componentWillUnmount() {